Ten Things to Consider When Looking for a Dog Obedience Instructor

 You do not want to invest money or time in a class where you just don't "jive" with your instructor.
 After all, dog trainers don't actually train dogs.
 They train people to train their dogs, and you have to get along with your trainer.
 Whether the impediment is just a personality issue or a training philosophy issue, don't hesitate to look elsewhere if you don't feel you will get along with the trainer.

-#9 Look for Lots of Options for Further Training
+9. Are There Lots of Options for Further Training?

 Almost all canine obedience schools offer basic obedience classes.
 These classes usually teach the very beginning skills such as sit, down, stay, come, walk on a loose leash, etc. These classes also teach the student the basics of dog training, so they have the skills to train other behaviors on their own later.